Alain-T/AWS/JumpBox/README.md

    - Name : "JumpBoxNatInstance",
    - Security Group : JumpBox-SecurityGroup

-- Add to the route table "JumpBoxPrivate" the route :
-  - 0.0.0.0/0 : NAT Instance created above,

-Nat instance Configuration:
+#### Nat instance Configuration:
 - disable Source/Destination Check,
 - From a terminal:
   - Copy the private key to the NAT instance using scp (the connect string can be used a basis) :
     scp -i *private_key.pem* *private_key.pem* ec2-user@*instance*.compute.amazonaws.com:.

+#### Private Subnet route table Configuration
+- Add to the route table "JumpBoxPrivate" the route :
+  - 0.0.0.0/0 : NAT Instance created above,

 ### Private Server Checking:
 - ssh to the "JumpBox" or the NAT instance,